 God looked at his heart.
 God saw him out in the field tirelessly looking after sheep, which we are all called to do.
 But his gifting was playing the harp.
 He might have been a ‘runt’ and the least likely naturally, to be king but he could play!

 A servant’s heart will bring you into your anointing and calling.
+David just focussed on his gift and what he could do and did it well!
+The rest just followed.
 He didn’t concern himself with getting favour from his brothers or his father Jesse.